 The artwork will go up onto the RockmusicRaider’s music wall for sure – if I can find a decent copy.
 Good choice to get one of Franziskus Pfleghart’s surreal creations and use them for the album cover.
 Hellishly cool, that!
 By Loki.

 And this might cost them some fans, I daresay.
-Whereas he can kick it up a notch too – just check out Angry Animals.
+Albeit that he can kick it up a notch too, just check out Angry Animals.
 But it is good to see that we got ourselves some counterweight to the abominable screamers in the Power Metal genre, like Unleash the Archers, where Time Stands Still.

-Marco Falanga‘s contribution is outstanding, adding a distinct #metal flavor to this set of tracks.
+Marco Falanga‘s contribution is outstanding, adding a distinct metal flavor to this set of tracks.
 Some of his solos just took my breath away.
 Right up there with the top, well done.

-The guitars are usually clear and strong, but the lead vocals should be going through the fucking roof.
+The guitars are usually clear and strong.
+But the lead vocals should be going through the fucking roof.
 I was waiting for that to happen all the time, but nada.
 Everything stays way too much on an even keel, which sometimes brings the backing vocals to the forefront.
 And this plainly sucks.
 But let me be clear: Nothing wrong with Michele’s contribution, but boy, this is a real pity, losing them a star on the rating for sure.

 When you start to listen to Artifacts you will do Repentance!

 The catchy chorus line of the title song Artifacts will follow you around like a friggin’ dog on a quest for a biscuit.
 At first the direction is not all that clear and it’s got this atypical song structure.
 But then it gets into the groove and ends up to be pretty remarkable.
 By the way, check out the solo on this one, shredding up and down the fretboard.
 One of the best contributions on this disc of theirs.

 The 10+ minute epic and bombast laden Teardrop will make you wade knee-deep in it.
 With a female guest vocalist to boot.
 Well, take it on the chin!
 It is Power Metal after all.
 Just brace yourself for the onslaught.
 A complex track right up there with the more operatic, almost cinematic contenders in the music industry.
 But they never get to a level of cheese infused Power Metal other bands – like Gloryhammer – managed to get themselves in trouble with.

-Now after fondue, what better than a nice, juicy chunk of #metal.
+Now after fondue, what better than a nice, juicy chunk of metal.
 A nice surprise meeting the aforementioned Angry Animals just after this.
 Power Metal at its finest and Michele Guaitoli showing off his pipes at peak performance.
 Cool track!
 One of my favorites.

 Artifacts is really one refined piece of #metal, delivered in the band’s own brand and style mix.
 Not one note astray in the whole production, recorded and mixed with a precision that is up there with the best.
 If only the mastering could have been done a tad better, this would have been perfect.
 But hey: Nothing is ever perfect.

 If you like a quirky Progressive Power Metal full of melodic hooks and turns, never leaving you bored at any moment, go for it.
 If you are not sure, give it a try anyway.
 They are good, you know.
 And we got ourselves a contender for the Top 10 list of 2016.

 Go and get it: